-Carnegie Mellon University's Security and Privacy Institute (CyLab) conducted a study analyzing user behaviour in the event of a data breach.
+Carnegie Mellon University's Security and Privacy Institute (CyLab) conducted a study analyzing user behaviour during a data breach.
 The findings were harrowing.
 According to the assessment of real-world web traffic, a mere 33 per cent of users actually changed their passwords after being informed of a data breach.
 And that is only for the platform/account directly affected.
-The likelihood of these users changing their password for all accounts that may have had the same login credentials is most likely even lower.
+The likelihood of these users changing their password for all accounts with the same login credentials is likely even lower.

 How can you protect your business and your customers?

 If the weakest link is the password, then there's a straightforward solution: go passwordless.
 It might seem counterintuitive to eliminate a unique user security measure.
 However, technological advances, especially in mobile devices, have led to far more sophisticated approaches to security:

 Biometrics:For a few years now, mobile devices have been able to collect, store, and read biometric features.
 That means that digital services can base their security measures on customer information stored on customer devices.
 Instead of having a push notification or a prompt for a password, apps and web portals can simply be unlocked with a fingerprint or face scan.

 Multi-factor authentication:The only thing better than one security measure is two or more.
 Two-factor (2FA) and multi-factor authentication (MFA) ensure that hackers who get past the first layer of security are ultimately thwarted before gaining unauthorized access to user accounts and data.
 After an initial login process (perhaps with a password!), customers are prompted to provide an additional form of identification: a biometric feature, a single-use TAN, a hardware token, etc.